-The kitchen looked so bare without the backsplash.
-Honestly, I couldn’t wait to install these tiles!
+Unfinished kitchen’s don’t look that great, and so did ours.
+It looked so bare without the backsplash, and I couldn’t wait to install these tiles!

-My next step, was to make sure my countertop was leveled.
+In addition, I had to make sure the countertop was leveled.
 A simple leveler should do the trick!
 I added 1/4″ spacer’s to the bottom of my tile, this is done in case the butcher block starts expanding.

-(The moisture content of butcher block will vary due to the movement of moisture into and out of the wood.
-Natural humidity (dry and wet), air conditioning, machines that dispel heat or moisture (eg. Dishwashers, cooking appliances, etc.) will affect the moisture content of the wood.
-As moisture in the air increases it is absorbed by the butcher block, and the wood will expand.
-The butcher block contracts as moisture in the air decreases. )
+The moisture content of the butcher block will vary due to the movement of moisture into and out of the wood.
+Natural humidity (dry and wet), air conditioning, and machines that dispel heat or moisture (eg. Dishwashers, cooking appliances, etc.) will affect the moisture content of the wood.
+As moisture in the air increases, it is absorbed by the butcher block, and the wood will expand.
+The butcher block contracts as moisture in the air decrease.

-To add the trim I started by applying the thin-set in a 45 degree angle as if you would for the tile, you then press the trim into its marked position and tile right over it.
+To add the trim I started by applying the thin-set at a 45-degree angle as if you would for the tile, you then press the trim into its marked position and tile right over it.
 I back-buttered my backsplash just to give everything a stronger hold once done.

-It took me forever to install the first wall of backsplash, but I finished everything the next day since hubby was home and kept the kids occupied.
+The first wall of backsplash took me forever to install, but I finished everything the next day since hubby was home and kept the kids occupied.

-We captured a few extra steps of the back-buttering steps and applying process, so you can see for yourself how easy it was.
+Here are a few extra steps of the back-buttering and applying process, so you can see how easy it is.

-With the drywall prepared with thin-set, I then applied the back-buttered tile to the wall.
+With the drywall prepared with a thin set, I then applied the back-buttered tile to the wall.

-I read that FireClayTile recommends in their installation guide to use spacer’s in between tile as well, I didn’t use them to space each tile, because the tile fit so snug that I didn’t have room to add them.
+I read that FireClayTile recommends in their installation guide to use spacers in between tiles as well, I didn’t use them to space each tile, because the tile fit so snugly that I didn’t have room to add them.
 However, I made sure to leave 1/4″ on the left and right side of each tile.

 TIP: To get thin-set out in between tiles, I used a business card to scrape excess mortar out.